survivejs/webpack-book/manuscript/extending/02_plugins.md

 T> If you want an interactive development environment, consider setting up [nodemon](https://www.npmjs.com/package/nodemon) against the build.
 Webpack's watcher won't work in this case.

-## Implementing a Basic Plugin
+## Implementing a basic plugin

-The simplest plugin should do two things: capture options and provide `apply` method:
+The most basic plugin should do two things: capture options and provide `apply` method:

 **plugins/demo-plugin.js**